 Becoming a loyal customer saves you between 20-50 percent.

-The drawback, however, is that it does not seem possible to opt out of the agreement until the three months is up without paying a $60 fee.
+The drawback, however, is that it does not seem possible to opt out of the agreement until the three months are up without paying a $60 fee.

 Also, after the three months is up you must remember to call and cancel.